-Anthropocene Alliance is a nonprofit based in Chicago.
+Anthropocene Alliance is a nonprofit based in Florida.
 It was launched in April 2017 by the British environmentalist Harriet Festing and her husband, the American professor and activist, Stephen F. Eisenman.
 Its Staff and Board of Directors includes distinguished scholars, scientists, engineers, artists and designers.

 Anthropocene Alliance is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.

 “Anthropocene” is the name for the epoch in geologic history when earth systems no longer follow their natural course but are instead directed by humans.
 The geologic markers of the epoch, found across the globe, consist of technofossils (industrial litter deposited by rivers and streams) and radionuclides (from atomic blasts).
 Before it is officially part of the geologic time scale, the name must be formally adopted by the International Union of Geological Sciences.